asmaafawzy/NUnit-DataDriven-tests-from-Excel-files/README.md

 # NUnit-DataDriven-tests-from-Excel-files

-The purpose of Unit Testing is to validate that each unit of the software works as expected, so we're gonna through Nunit which is the most popular unit test framework for .NET and know how to read data from excel file and use this data through Nunit attribute(TestCaseSource).
+The purpose of Unit Testing is to validate that each unit of the software works as expected, so we're gonna through NUnit which is the most popular unit test framework for .NET and know how to read data from excel file and use this data through NUnit attribute `TestCaseSource`.
 Let's start ;)

 - See the code below and will explain it: